neyrinckaudio/axiompro/README.md

 [32, 47] - connected to Ableton, transport mode
 [32, 42] - connected to Logic, normal mode
 [32, 43] - connected to Logic, transport mode

+## HyperControl - Test 11
+This test experiments with connecting by trying several values besides 46 and 42.

+#### Observations
+If I connect with 40, 44, or 48, the device responds with an acknowledge, but the device doesn't behave like it is in normal hypercontrol mode in a consistent way.
+In fact, it is difficult to pin down what is going on.
+But one thing is for sure, if I press Edit and then Exit, the four display buttons change to non-normal mode behavior.
+As well, the encoders don't send.
+As if it is another mode.

+38 and 50 seem to be mostly normal, but the faders and fader buttons don't send values.

+42,46,50 do behave normal.

+#### Conclusions
+Normal mode appears to be in multiples of 4.
+Transport mode is normal + 1.
+The other two values might be separate modes.
+Maybe 50 is for a different DAW.